 Here’s my list of the best zero log VPNs:

 - NordVPN: My #1 choice for browsing privately.
 Boasts an impressive set of security features, superfast connections, and privacy-focused obfuscated servers.
 Great at unblocking too.
-Includes a 30-day money-back guarantee.
+Includes a risk-free 30-day money-back guarantee.

 - Surfshark: The best budget zero-logs VPN.
 A versatile provider with fast speeds, fantastic unblocking ability, and no connection limit.
 Has plenty of advanced security tools built in.